Brussels shared cars victim of vandalism

 November 25, 2022

 Shared e-scooters in Paris will be equipped with number plates.
 The operators of the mobility services have announced this.
 The number plates should make it easier to report traffic offenses committed by users of the e-scooters, such as driving through the red light or riding two on the vehicle.
-This content has been archived.
-Log […]
+Things had not been going well […]

 Paris considers e-scooter ban for safety reasons